19hours/sg-statutes/Acts/Road Traffic Act.md

 88\.—(1) A fee may be levied for the inspection of a vehicle under section 87.

-(2) An additional fee may be levied for any further inspection of the vehicle where the vehicle is found, after a previous inspection, not to comply with any prescribed requirement relating to its construction or condition.
+(2) An additional fee may be levied for any further inspection of the vehicle where the vehicle is found, after a previous inspection, not to comply with any prescribed requirement relating to its construction or condition, or to any identification mark or sign carried by or fixed on it or the seal of such mark or sign, or to any marking on it.

+[4/2006 wef 27/02/2006]

 (3) Any fee payable under subsection (1) or (2) shall be paid by the owner of the vehicle in respect of which it is levied.